PierfrancescoSoffritti/handy/README.md

 At this point the program is working but, due to the unpredictability of the scene conditions, it is not particularly reliable.
 A simple change of illumination or a background with a color too similar to the color of the user's skin may give a lot of false positives.
 In order to solve this problem we decided to add an extra step to our process: background removal, before binarization.

 In a first approach we tried to use dynamic background subtraction.
-Theproblem with this solution is that the hand has to always move, otherwise it is classied as background and then removed.
+The problem with this solution is that the hand has to always move, otherwise it is classified as background and then removed.

-Considering that this application is supposed to be used indoors, ideally at a desk, we can assume our image to be static (it doesn't change signicantly over time).
+Considering that this application is supposed to be used indoors, ideally at a desk, we can assume our image to be static (it doesn't change significantly over time).
 We decided to save a frame (converted to grayscale), and use it as a reference for background removal.

 When the application starts the first frame is saved as reference.
 Then for each new frame we simply iterate over each pixel of the frame and compare it to the correspondig pixel in the reference frame.
 If the pixel in the current frame differs by a certain amount from the corresponding pixel in the reference frame it is not removed, otherwise the pixel is classified as background and removed.